Voxscript/voxscript-demos/GPTs/README.md

    - First, obtain your API key by visiting [Voxscript API Registration](https://voxscript-api.awt.icu/).

 2. **Create a New GPT**
-   - Navigate to the GPT creation section in your Voxscript account.
+   - Navigate to the GPT creation section in your OpenAI account.

 3. **Add Actions**
    - Click on 'Add Actions' in the GPT setup.